FormidableLabs/serverless-jetpack/README.md

 * If your `include|exclude` logic intends to glob in `devDependencies`, this won't work anymore.
 But, you're not really planning on deploying non-production dependencies are you? 😉

-### Complexities

-#### Root `node_modules` directory

-This plugin assumes that the directory from which you run `serverless` commands is where `node_modules` is installed and the only one in play.
-It's fine if you have things like a monorepo with nested packages that each have a `serverless.yml` and `package.json` as long as each one is an independent "root" of `serverless` commands.

-Having additional `node_modules` installs in nested directory from a root is unlikely to work properly with this plugin.

-#### Lockfiles

-It is a best practice to use lockfiles (`yarn.lock` or `package-lock.json`) generally, and specifically important for the approach this plugin takes because it does **new** `yarn|npm` installs into a temporary directory.
-Without lockfiles you may be packaging/deploying something _different_ from what is in the root project.
-And, production installs with this plugin are much, much _faster_ with a lockfile than without.

-To this end, the plugin assumes that a lockfile is provided by default and you must explicitly set the option to `lockfile: null` to avoid having a lockfile copied over.
-When a lockfile is present then the strict (and fast!) `yarn install --frozen-lockfile  --production` and `npm ci --production` commands are used to guarantee the packaged `node_modules` matches the relevant project modules.
-And, the installs will **fail** (by design) if the lockfile is out of date.

-#### Monorepos and lockfiles

-Many projects use features like [yarn workspaces][] and/or [lerna][] to have a large root project that then has many separate serverless functions/packages in separate directories.
-In cases like these, the relevant lock file may not be in something like `packages/NAME/yarn.lock`, but instead at the project root like `yarn.lock`.

-In cases like these, simply set the `lockfile` option to relatively point to the appropriate lockfile (e.g., `lockfile: ../../yarn.lock`).

-#### `npm install` vs `npm ci`

-`npm ci` was introduced in version [`5.7.0`](https://blog.npmjs.org/post/171139955345/v570).
-Notwithstanding the general lockfile logic discussed above, if the plugin detects an `npm` version prior to `5.7.0`, the non-locking, slower `npm install --production` command will be used instead.

-#### Excluding `serverless.*` files

-The serverless framework only excludes the _first_ match of `serverless.{yml,yaml,json,js}` in order.
-By contrast, Jetpack just glob excludes them all.
-We recommend using a glob `include` if your deploy logic depends on having something like `serverless.js` around.

 ## Benchmarks

 The following is a simple, "on my machine" benchmark generated with `yarn benchmark`.
 It should not be taken to imply any real world timings, but more to express relative differences in speed using the `serverless-jetpack` versus the built-in baseline Serverless framework packaging logic.

-When run with a lockfile (producing the fastest `yarn|npm` install), **all** of our scenarios have faster packaging with `serverless-jetpack`.
-In some cases, this means over a **6x** speedup.
-The results also indicate that if your project is **not** using a lockfile, then built-in Serverless packaging may be faster.

 As a quick guide to the results table: